 Tell us about CARNIVAL and the creative team behind it?

-CARNIVAL unfolds in the vibrant and colourful world of the St Pauls Caribbean Carnival, Bristol’s longest-running street festival.
+CARNIVAL unfolds in the vibrant, colourful world of the St Pauls Caribbean Carnival, Bristol’s longest-running street festival.
 It tells the story of a mother, Rochelle, returning home to see her daughter.
 Rochelle has to prove she has moved on from her wild and dangerous past in order to keep her ties to her daughter and build a future for both of them, together.
-While at the carnival she meets the man from her past.
+While at the carnival she meets a man from her past.
 She cannot afford to mess up this time, otherwise she faces the prospect of losing access to her daughter forever.

 What are the main themes it touches on?

 The film’s themes are about family and belonging.
 Before Rochelle can move on with her life, she has to confront her past, embrace her present and choose her future.